starchykov/mvvm_structure/README.md

 # mvvm_structure

 Sample Folder Structure for applications with MVVM Architecture.
-This application implements folder or file structure and is a template for Flutter applications with MVVM architecture.
+This application implements folder or file structure also this is a template for Flutter applications with MVVM architecture.
 This solution is based on best practices.
 The structure implemented in the following way:

      root application
      └─── data